rand-projects/fisb-decode/docs/source/document.rst

 ----------------------------

-For all the examples that follow, we will making extensive use of fisb-decode configurations files.
+For all the examples that follow, we will making extensive use of fisb-decode configuration files.
 There are a lot of them: they are well documented, but if they are not set up for what you are trying to do, you will not get the expected result.
 The configuration files are guaranteed to be set with random values each time the